Symplocarpus foetidus: Ecology

-Eastern skunk cabbage belongs to a select group of thermogenic plants for its capacity to create temperatures of up to 15–35 C-change above air temperature through cyanide-resistant cellular respiration (via alternative oxidase) in order to melt its way through frozen ground.
+Eastern skunk cabbage belongs to a select group of thermogenic plants for its capacity to create temperatures of up to 15–35 °C (59–95°F) above air temperature through cyanide-resistant cellular respiration (via alternative oxidase) in order to melt its way through frozen ground.
 One mechanism behind maintaining heat around the plant is the thermogenic oscillation of the spadix: independent of light, a precise thermal regulator is produced by an oscillatory temperature-sensing model in the spadix under dynamic external temperature variation.
 An equilibrium between heat production and loss, due to heat radiation, evaporation, conduction and convection, is maintained in the spadix.
 Additionally, the airflow around the spathe effectively maintains heat generated by the spadix.

 Eastern skunk cabbage blooms while there is snow and ice on the ground, yet early insects that also emerge at this time effectively pollinate it.
 According to certain research, the heat the plant generates may aid in dispersing its odour in the atmosphere in addition to enabling the plant to flourish in cold environments.

 Skunk cabbage plants generate skunk-like floral odours that contain dimethyl disulfide, aliphatic hydrocarbons, carboxylic acids, and esters, whereas only female plants produce aromatic hydrocarbons and indole chemicals.
 The fact that the spathe is warmer than the surrounding air may induce carrion-feeding insects to enter it more than once, promoting pollination.

 Calliphora vomitoria and other blowflies are common pollinators of skunk cabbage.
 Curiously, spiders' webs were frequently noticed at the entrance to the spathes.
 The flower's carrion-like odor attracts the flies, which become tangled in the spider's web and become food for the spider.